[ L | Introduction | Song Index ]

 In the long run people were dissatisfied with the poor economical conditions and the lack of liberty.
 In the 1980s, when Soviet President Mikhail S. Gorbachev introduced a series of liberalizing reforms in the Eastern bloc states, opposition groups started to grow, their members risking to be imprisoned for stating their opinions.
 Most of them hoped that the DDR would remain an independent state, only with a really democratic government and a really socialistic economic system.
 In the summer of 1989 a reformist Hungarian government began to allow East Germans to escape to the West through Hungary's newly opened border with Austria.
 By the fall, thousands of East Germans had followed this route, while thousands of others sought asylum in the West German embassies in Prague and Warsaw, demanding that they'd be allowed to emigrate to the BRD.
 Mass demonstrations in the streets of Leipzig and other East German cities defied the authorities and demanded reforms.
 On the evening of 9th November 1989 the communist authorities announced new travel regulations intended to enable those who wished to travel to the West to do so directly from East Germany with official permission.
 Through the ineptitude of the regime, however, this was widely interpreted as a decision to open the Berlin Wall, so that crowds demanded to pass into West Berlin.
 Unprepared, the border guards let them go.
 In a night of revelry tens of thousands of East Germans poured through the crossing points in the wall, celebrated their new freedom with rejoicing West Berliners and literally danced on the wall.

-Helmut Kohl ceased the opportunity and West Germany simply swallowed the DDR.
+Helmut Kohl seized the opportunity and West Germany simply swallowed the DDR.
 Kohl claimed all the glory for the reunification, which eventually took place on 3rd October 1990.
 This was a hard blow for everybody who had fought for reforms while it was still dangerous, but the majority of East Germans was really happy at first.
 By now, however, the West Germans are tired of paying higher taxes for the rebuilding of the east, and the East Germans are tired of being unemployed or getting lower wages than the West Germans.
 All East Germans are stupid, all West Germans know-alls, everybody blames everybody else for the decline of the all-German economy, and we all want the wall back.
 The ones who most profited from unification once again were the large companies that in a frenzy of privatisation bought the ex-DDR companies practically for free, were flooded with public money and can now keep their immense profits all for themselves.

 Another song about the German reunification is Freedom '91 .